aanrran/Trailer-Site/README.md

 This is a Python application that creates a website with a list of the movie trailers.

 #Usage
-Open the file named Media.py and run with Python
+Open the file named Media.py and run with Python.

 #Contribution
 ##Bugs and potential improvements